American Education Timeline of Significant People & Events

 Individuals with Disabilities Education Act (IDEA) is reauthorized again.

 2004 School personnel given more authority for special education placement.
 And better alignment with the No Child Left Behind Act.

 No Child Left Behind (NCLB), increased the federal role in public education.
 It did not provide national standards, but required states to develop or adopt their own standards.
-It focused on accountability through testing and punishment to improve schools and ultimately the education of our youth.
+It focused on accountability through state-mandated standardized testing and punishment to improve schools and ultimately the education of our youth.

 States were required to use their designated standards and create a system that used standardized annual testing to collect multiple measures to determine if adequate yearly progress (AYP) was meet and report this information to the public and government officials for the evaluative purpose of rewarding and punishing schools through Title 1 funding and corrective measures.
 States were also required to determine what highly qualified teachers were.